bodywork-ml/bodywork-core/docs/user_guide.md

 creating service-account=bodywork-jobs-and-deployments in namespace=my-classification-product
 ```

 We can see that in addition to creating the namespace, two [service-accounts](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) will also be created.
 This will grant containers in `my-classification-product` the appropriate authorisation to run workflows, batch jobs and deployments within the newly created namespace.
 Additionally, a [binding to a cluster-role](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) is also created.
 This will enable containers in the new namespace to list all available namespaces on the cluster.
-The appropriate cluster-role will be created if it does not yet exist.
+The cluster-role will be created if it does not yet exist.

 ## Managing Secrets